nikolaydubina/validate/README.md

 Everything to format error we already have in validators, which is why reusing them as error containers.

+Most of time and memory allocations happen in validators that use containers.
+Thus it is advised to avoid `OneOf` and alike.
+If possible, define your own validators with arrays and not slices or maps.
+Custom validators with switch cases are expected to be even more performant.

+As of 2022-04-01, Go does not support generic arrays.
+Otherwise, we would use arrays in `OneOf`.

 ## Benchmarks

 ```